der-thodi/muellpi/README.md

 # muellpi
-A script to display which gargabe bins will be picked up today.
+A script to display which garbage bins will be picked up today by switching colored LEDs on and off.
-Works in Emden, Germany with the BEE Abfuhrkalender.
+Works in Emden, Germany with the BEE Abfuhrkalender, with a Raspberry PI.